-Retail Queue Statistics: Wait Times, Queue Abandonment & Customer Behaviour (2026)
+Retail Queue Statistics (2026): Wait Times, Abandonment & Lost Sales Data

 In this report we explore: